 ACHIEVE NJ Ratings - As mandated under the NJ Teacher Evaluation System, all teachers are rated by their principals or school administrators.
 These ratings fall into two categories: a) Summative Score (SS) and b) Teacher Practice Score (TPS).
 The SS is a compilation of the SGO, SGP, and TPS.
 (See Value Added Ratings for additional information about SGO and SGP).
 The TPS is based on observations of instruction made by a school administrator and evaluated using one of the state-approved, validated measures to evaluate teaching performance.
-(Back to Part 1)
+(Back to Table of Contents)

-The SS and TPS data RUEPP anticipated receiving from the NJDOE would have been reflective of completers from the 2019-2020 school year who were employed in an NJ public school and evaluated as teachers the following school year (2020-2021).
-Unfortunately, as a result of the COVID-19 pandemic and the transition to virtual / remote education across the state, most teachers did not receive a summative rating and thus SS and TPS data was not provided by the NJDOE.
-However, historically, the vast majority of Rutgers traditional initial licensure recent graduates and alternate route completers have been rated Effective or Highly Effective using both evaluation methods.
-This indicates Rutgers graduates / completers are effective teachers based on the evaluation systems implemented across the state.
-An excerpt of the NJDOE EPP Performance Report can be found on the previous page.
+The SS and TPS data RUEPP received from the NJDOE is reflective of completers from the 2020-2021 school year who were employed in an NJ public school and evaluated as teachers two school years later (2022-2023).
+The vast majority of Rutgers traditional initial licensure (degree program) graduates and alternate route completers are rated Effective or Highly Effective using both evaluation methods.
+This indicates Rutgers graduates / completers are effective teachers based on the evaluation systems implemented across the state as summarized in the table below, with Rutgers rates highlighted in green.
+Excerpts of the NJDOE EPP Performance Reports for Rutgers degree program (CEAS) completers, CEAS holders statewide, and CE holders statewide are available here.
+While the NJDOE does not create program-specific CE completer reports anymore, they provided the underlying evaluation data needed to populate the summary table due to our collaborative relationship.